 Check in at 3 PM on day one, check out by 2 PM on day five.
 Retreat includes a final, participant’s private sharing of music followed by box lunch on day five.

-All retreats: Movement and wellness coach Gayle Holeton encourages mindful exploration into optimal use of the body’s design for more ease, agility, strength and balance for pianists.
+Movement and wellness coach and assistant director Gayle Holeton encourages mindful exploration into optimal use of the body’s design for more ease, agility, strength and balance for pianists.
 An experienced private piano teacher, she embraces a teaching philosophy filled with humor and the joy of learning which she describes as “exploring a person’s boundaries to expand and live fully.”

 A passionate promoter of classical music, Lisa Bergman is a national Gracie Award-winning radio announcer on Classic KING-FM streaming worldwide.
 A concert pianist specializing in collaborative piano and chamber music she is a graduate of the Juilliard School, Stony Brook University and the University of Washington, cum laude.
 A former member of the University of Washington Music Faculty, her discography includes six CDs.

 Seattle-based pianist Jesse Myers is an adventurous explorer of music that expands the possibilities of the piano.
 With a strong interest in performance that pushes piano music into new realms, Myers frequently performs music for prepared piano, new music for piano and electronics, as well as traditional classical literature in nontraditional settings.
 His solo concerts have been featured on King FM, Seattle Magazine, City Arts Magazine, Second Inversion, Seattle Weekly…

 The Live Music Project, and regularly appear in The Stranger’s curated best concerts.
 His recent work with the prepared piano and electroacoustic music has led to tours across the country including artist residencies and solo guest performances at universities, conservatories, and music festivals.